A vision of slaughter I have seen in pictures. They seem so far away, yet so near to my heart.

 Indeed, millions were executed for the convenience of the powers that were.
 It wasn’t fair, nor was it right for so many to die for no good cause at all.

 If only we had spoken in the days of the holocaust, we would not have let such evil happen.
 Surely we would have stopped the tyranny.
 Surely we would have not stood by.
 Surely we would have cried out for them.
 Surely we would have delivered them that were drawn toward death.

-But it wasn't Hitler who directed this slaughter, nor was it the Nazi's who brought their doom.
-It was the doctors and the mothers who killed their own innocent.
-Children in the comfort of a mother's womb.
+But it wasn’t Hitler who directed this slaughter, nor was it the Nazi’s who brought their doom.
+It was the doctors and the mothers who killed the most innocent.
+Children in the comfort of a mother’s womb.